jianninapinto/DataCamp/SQL-for-Business-Analysts/Data-Driven Decision-Making-in-SQL.md

-# 1. Introduction to business intelligence for a online movie rental database
+# 1. Introduction to business intelligence for an online movie rental database

 **</> Exploring the database**